cullengostel/cs452-bin-packing/approx_solution/README.txt

 You can run the program as:

-    python approximation.py tests/sample1.txt 100 1.0 False
+    python approximation.py tests/sample1.txt 100 1.0 1 False

 Which means:
     - Input file = tests/sample1.txt
     - Bin capacity = 100
     - Time limit = 1.0 seconds
+    - Parallelization = 1 Cores Used
-    - Verbose = False (Prints ever time it gets a new solution)
+    - Verbose = False (Prints ever time it finds a new solution if true)

-Then you can Ctrl+C at anytime and it will terminate early.
+Then you can Ctrl+C at anytime and it will terminate early giving the current minimum found.

 4. Contents
 -----------
 • approximation.py         — Main program
-• test_driver.py           — Driver used for quick testing
 • presentation.pdf         — Project presentation (included in submission)
-• test_cases/              — Folder containing all test cases
+• test_cases/              — Folder containing all test cases and test case generator
 • test_cases/run_test_cases.sh — Runs program on all test files
-     - While running, the script prints which test cases exceed 60 minutes (none should, but the script contains the required markers).